mshr-h/vscode-verilog-hdl-support/README.md

    * etc...

 ### In progress
+- Icarus Verilog integration
 ### In the future
-- Icarus Verilog integration (please post issue if you have any idea :smile: )
+- Please post issue if you have any new idea

 ## GitHub repos
 [mshr-h/vscode-verilog-hdl-support](https://github.com/mshr-h/vscode-verilog-hdl-support)